leouieda/website/blog/scipy-on-android.md

 ![Jupyter notebook server running inside Termux](/images/termux-jupyter-startup.png)

-# Getting comfortable
+## Getting comfortable

-While it is possible to do some work using this setup (I wrote part of this post on the tablet using Vim and pushing to the [website's Github repo](https://github.com/leouieda/website)), it may not be the most productive environment.
+While it is possible to do some work using this setup (I wrote part of this post on the tablet using Vim and pushing to the [website's GitHub repo](https://github.com/leouieda/website)), it may not be the most productive environment.
 Here are a few tips for making life a little bit easier.